A few quick thoughts on the 2013 Sheridan Napa Valley Cabernet Sauvignon.

 Medium-plus intensity nose–ripe dark fruit flavors of black plums and blackberry.
 Noticeable oak baking spices of clove and nutmeg as well.

-On the palate those rich dark fruit flavors carry through, contributing to the full-bodied weight of the wine, but is balanced well by the mouthwatering medium-plus acidity.
+On the palate those rich dark fruit flavors carry through contributing to the full-bodied weight of the wine.
+The mouthwatering medium-plus acidity balances the fruit well.
 The high tannins are very present but very ripe and smoothed by the vanilla from the oak.
 The long finish is still fruit-forward but starts to linger with spice and just a hint of smokey tobacco.

-It feels like this Napa Cab is on the cusp of hitting its prime with the baby fat of ripe fruit and oak giving way to more complex notes.
+It feels like this Napa Cab is certainly on the cusp of hitting its prime.
+It just needs the baby fat of ripe fruit and oak to give way to more complex notes.

-This wine is drinking well within its $100-130 Napa peers but with its structure and acidity has the potential to deliver much more.
+This wine is drinking well within its $100-130 Napa peers.
+However, its structure and acidity has the potential to deliver much more.